-2 members of Congress say they met man with coronavirus
+Several lawmakers had contact with man at CPAC who got virus

 The Senate has a vote scheduled Monday evening and plans to be in session this week considering energy and possibly other legislation.
 The Senate and the House are set for a one-week recess the week of March 16.

-Associated Press writers Randall Chase in Dover, Delaware, and Robert Burns in Washington contributed to this report.
+Associated Press writers Randall Chase in Dover, Del., and Robert Burns in Washington contributed to this report.